haskellfoundation/error-message-index/message-index/messages/GHC-11861/example1/index.md

 severity: error
 ---

-Empty character wa given in a single quote.
+Empty character was given in a single quote.
 This is not a valid literal.
 If you want to pass a whitechar use explicit space character `' '` or other from the list: newline, vertab, space, tab, uniWhite.

 ## Example error text